Badami Cave Temples

-Although in many respects these structures repeat the architecture of similar Indian cave temples created before, there is noticeable also a development of distinct style in architecture and art – Chalukyan style.
+Although in many respects these structures repeat the architecture of similar Indian cave temples created before, there is noticeable also the development of distinct style in architecture and art – Chalukyan style.
 Art of Badami shows influence both of South Indian styles (Dravidian style) and northern influences (Indo-Aryan Nagara style).

-Entrance portal can be reached by 40 steps and contains four freestanding square columns and two semi-columns.
+The entrance portal can be reached by 40 steps and contains four freestanding square columns and two semi-columns.
 Below the columns there is a frieze with ganas – attendants of Shiva.

 Created in the late 6th century AD and dedicated to Vishnu who is shown here as Trivikrama – with one foot on Earth and another – directed to the north.
 Vishnu in this temple is represented also as Varaha (boar) and Krishna avatars.

-Significant monuments of Indian art are the numerous reliefs of Vishnu including standing Vishnu, Vishnu with a serpent, Vishnu as Narasimha (half human – half lion), Varaha, Harihara and Trivikrama avatars.
+Significant monuments of Indian art are the numerous reliefs of Vishnu including standing Vishnu, Vishnu with a serpent, Vishnu as Narasimha (half human – half lion), Varaha, Harihara, and Trivikrama avatars.
 Reliefs are 4 m high.

 Art in cave 3 provides important information about the culture and clothing in this region in the 6th century.

-This is the only Jain temple in complex and the newest cave in complex, made in the late 6th century – 7th century AD.
+This is the only Jain temple in the complex and the newest cave in the complex, made in the late 6th century – 7th century AD.
 It is located higher than other caves.
 If compared to the three previous caves, this cave is less elaborate and smaller – but still beautiful and rich with adornment.
-It contains carving of the Tirthankara Parshavnatha with a serpent at his feet.
-Here is located also sculpture of Jain saint Mahavira in seated pose (often mistaken for Buddha) and standing Gomatesvara with creepers twisted around his legs.
+It contains a carving of the Tirthankara Parshavnatha with a serpent at his feet.
+Here is located also a sculpture of Jain saint Mahavira in seated pose (often mistaken for Buddha) and standing Gomatesvara with creepers twisted around his legs.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and maybe no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

 The temples of the Early Chalukyas, dating from the 6th to 8th centuries, are unrivaled in all of India for their comparatively early date and unusually complete condition, the remarkable juxtaposition of their different constructional techniques and building styles, and for the sheer beauty of their figural and decorative carvings.
 In spite of their appeal and outstanding historical significance, these monuments have until now lacked an adequate publication.

-India: The Ancient Past provides a clear and systematic introduction to the cultural, political, economic, social and geographical history of ancient India from the time of the pre-Harappan culture nine thousand years ago up until the beginning of the second millennium of the Common Era.
+India: The Ancient Past provides a clear and systematic introduction to the cultural, political, economic, social, and geographical history of ancient India from the time of the pre-Harappan culture nine thousand years ago up until the beginning of the second millennium of the Common Era.
 The book engages with methodological and controversial issues by examining key themes such as the Indus-Sarasvati civilization, the Aryan controversy, the development of Vedic and heterodox religions, and the political economy and social life of ancient Indian kingdoms.